replicatedhq/help-center/content/guides/ship-with-docker-swarm/create-swarm-app.md

 {{< linked_headline "Create a Docker Compose App" >}}

-Docker Compose is a tool for shipping a suite of services and containers as a single stack.
+Docker Compose is a tool for deploying a suite of services and containers as a single stack.
 Docker Swarm uses stacks and services defined as Docker Compose specs to deploy to a clustered environment.
 In this example, we will deploy a simple Redis service, but the specification can large scale, enterprise stacks.

 Create a file called `docker-compose.yaml` and add a basic Redis stack: